Player Profile: Max Jones

 Max Jones was chosen 24th overall in the first round of the 2016 NHL Draft by the Anaheim Ducks.
 Jones played one more season in the OHL and participated in the 2018 World Junior Championships, winning a Bronze Medal with the USA.
 Jones signed a three-year, entry-level contract worth $2.59 million with the Ducks on August 26, 2016.

 On January 17, 2019, Max Jones made his NHL debut with the Ducks against the Minnesota Wild, playing 20 shifts in 12:22 of ice time and registering one shot on goal.
 Jones scored his first NHL goal on March 3, 2019, against the Montreal Canadiens.
 Jones played 258 career games with Anaheim, scoring 31 goals with 31 assists.
-On July 1, 2024, Jones signed a two-year, $2 million contract with the Boston Bruins and will vie for a roster spot with the Bruins during training camp entering the 2024-25 season.
+On July 1, 2024, Jones signed a two-year, $2 million contract with the Boston Bruins and played seven games with the Bruins before being traded on March 4, 2025, with forward Trent Frederic to the Edmonton Oilers in a three-team deal.

 Discover more from Inside The Rink